UtpalMattoo/dcker_mcp_setup/README.md

 ## Project Setup

 A reproducible local environment for developing and testing AI-agent workflows.
-It isolates development, services, and observability so each layer stays predictable and easy to reason about.
+It isolates development, services, and observability.

 ## Why This Exists

-Local stacks often become messy when services, tools, and telemetry run together.
-This setup keeps boundaries explicit:
+Separating services, tools, and telemetry run together to keep boundaries explicit:

 - Development happens in a Dev Container inside WSL2
 - Service containers run separately on controlled shared networks